Skip to Main Content

 What are insets?

 Insets are a mechanism that delivers carbon reduction in the same sector the emissions were created, giving companies the power to address their Scope 3 emissions.
 Sustainable aviation fuel certificates (SAFc) are a type of inset because they deliver carbon reduction within the aviation industry.
+Insets allow companies to maximize both competitiveness and responsible business strategy at the same time, benefitting companies and consumers alike.

 What is the difference between insets and offsets?